workingDog/scalakml/README.md

     new KmlPrintWriter("./kml-files/Sydney-oz.kml").write(Option(kml), new PrettyPrinter(80, 3))
     } }

-see also WriteExample2 for a variation of WriteExample1.

 ## Issues:
   One current major issue is scala does not preserve CDATA, such that angle brackets and ampersands are corrupted, Google Earth for example cannot process that.